redfin/react-server/packages/react-server/core/__tests__/integration/README.md

-# Testing Triton
+# Testing `react-server`

-This directory has helper infrastructure for writing tests for Triton.
-The tests here are not meant to test app code, but really only to test the core features of Triton as a server and client framework.
+This directory contains integration tests that test the core features of `react-server` as a server and client framework.
+Tests for specific modules can be found in `__tests__` subdirectories as siblings of those modules.

-## To run the tests
+## To run all the tests

-1. cd to the `triton` root directory.
-Unfortunately, the tests only work from that directory at the moment.
+1. cd to the `react-server/packages/react-server` directory.
 1. If you haven't ever run tests before: `npm install -g gulp`.
 1. `gulp test`